Omega-Networks/namingConventions/buildingFloorDistribution/readme.md

 <h2>High-Risers and Basements: </h2>

-Values are not limited to 1 digit and in the case of basements shall be appended with the letter ‘B’.
+Values are not limited to 1 digit and in the case of basements, they shall be appended with the letter ‘B’.

 > - Basement B1
 >   - Floor Distribution B1.0